Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/1.4.Capabilities_Definition_with_TOYOTA_Settings/index_emphsis.md

 |5   |textSupported      |Boolean |FALSE      | -          |N/A                  |The button supports the use of text.<br>If not included, the default value should be considered true that the button will support text.|

 ### 2.6.
 SystemCapabilities
-The definition of "SystemCapabilities" and the setting example of TOYOTA are described below.
+The definition of `SystemCapabilities` and the setting example of TOYOTA are described below.
 The Capability existing in the setting is described in (1) to (4) of this chapter.

 | No | Name                              | Type                           | Mandatory | Additional | TOYOTA&nbsp;Setting | Description |